Nuclear Survival Kit

 3. Select a fallout room

-4. Block windows and opening in your fallout room
+4. Block windows and openings in your fallout room

 5. Improve the protective factor of your outside walls and the floor above you in your fallout room